Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 These snakes are well-liked as pets because of their eye-catching designs and lack of poison.

 Additionally, some snake keepers breed their animals to create variants with unusual colors.
-Even an all-white Central American boa is possible to come across.
+An all-white Central American boa is possible.

 14. Common Blunt-headed Tree Snake